jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 the vast majority of organizations that are monitored for these attacks experience less than 10 attacks a year.
-If, on the other hand, youre one of those unlucky 1% of companies that experience more than 1,000 DDoS attacks a year, youre already aware of this and most likely have a service to help you manage the traffic.
+If, on the other hand, you’re one of those unlucky 1% of companies that experience more than 1,000 DDoS attacks a year, you’re already aware of this and most likely have a service to help you manage the traffic.

 My, how big your DDoS
 have gotten
 We first became acquainted with